Technical Reviews and Audits

 Preliminary Design Review (PDR)

 The Preliminary Design Review (PDR) should provide sufficient confidence to proceed with detailed design.
 The PDR ensures the preliminary design and basic system architecture are complete, that there is technical confidence the capability need can be satisfied within cost and schedule goals and that risks have been identified and mitigation plans established.
-It also provides the acquisition community, end user and other stakeholders with an opportunity to understand the trade studies conducted during the preliminary design, and thus confirm that design decisions are consistent with the user’s performance and schedule needs and the validated JCIDS Capability Development Document (CDD), or CDD-like document for other pathways.
+It also provides the acquisition community, end user and other stakeholders with an opportunity to understand the trade studies conducted during the preliminary design, and thus confirm that design decisions are consistent with the user???s performance and schedule needs and the validated JCIDS Capability Development Document (CDD), or CDD-like document for other pathways.
 The PDR establishes the allocated baseline.
 See SE Guidebook, Section 3.4

 Back to top